mbustosorg/zoom-poof/README.md

-# water-heater
+# zoom-poof
-This is a webapp running on a Raspberry Pi to preheat the water in the house.
-It uses an HTML page with a simple script to either activate or deactivate the pump which circulates hot water throughout the pipes.

-## Installation
-Set up the Raspberry Pi as needed, then run `./configure.sh`.
+This is a small web application running on a Raspberry Pi that allows remote control of propane poofing devices.
+The interface prompts the user to enter a poofing sequence which is then queued up by the RPi and used to control the propane solenoids.
+Additionally, if the video chat is happening on Zoom, a closed captioned message will be displayed to all participants showing who's selection is being played.
+We're running this on a Raspberry Pi Zero using standard relays.

+This project was motivated by a recent Zoom call where I had set up 4 tiki torch poofers and was the only one that could push the button.